Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Connections to Gromov-Hausdorff Distance

 Moreover, $\widehat{d}_{\mathrm{srGW},p}$ defines a metric on the space of isometry classes of compact metric spaces which is topologically equivalent to Gromov-Hausdorff distance on any GH precompact family of compact metric spaces when $p = \infty$, but does not define a pseudometric for $p < \infty$. \end{Theorem}

-The theorem is proved in Section~\ref{sec:proof_srgh_equals_srgw}.
+The theorem is proved in the Appendix.
 It is based on the observation that any semi-correspondence can be approximated by a measurable semi-correspondence with an arbitrarily small change in distortion.

-\begin{Remark} The version of generalized MDS used in~\cite{bronstein2006generalized} that we mentioned in the related work section is the asymmetric modified GH problem, $\inf_{f:X \to Y} \mathrm{dis}(f)$.
+\begin{Remark} The version of generalized MDS used in~\cite{bronstein2006generalized} that we mentioned in the related work section is the asymmetric modified GH problem, $\inf_{f:X \to Y} \mathrm{dis}(f)$ and its $\ell^p$ relaxation, which the authors of that paper apply to find embeddings of subsets of geodesic spaces to aid in partial surface matching.
 Our results Corollary~\ref{cor:connection_to_MDS} and Theorem~\ref{thm:srgh_equals_srgw} give a cohesive connection between various ideas: the embedding problem considered in~\cite{bronstein2006generalized} is an application of the modified GH distance of~\cite{memoli2012some}, which is equal to the $p=\infty$ version of a semi-relaxed GW distance, whereas the $p=2$ version of srGW first introduced in~\cite{vincent2022semi} generalizes the standard MDS problem. \end{Remark}